nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_disadvantages.md

 To make matters worse, you can get a whole mess of paperwork, lawyers, and court fees to deal with if an entitlement dispute breaks out.

-You can avoid this by registering your business as a [Sole Proprietorship or Single Member LLC](https://www.businessinitiative.org/sole-proprietorship-vs-llc/).
+You can avoid this by registering your business as a <a href="https://www.businessinitiative.org/comparison/sole-proprietorship-vs-llc/" target="_blank">Sole Proprietorship or Single Member LLC.</a>

 In these businesses, you don’t distribute anything to anybody (besides taxes to the Feds).

 When you’re the only owner, everything becomes your personal property.

-### 7. Difficult to Change Ownership ###
+### 7. Difficult to Change Ownership

 To add or remove a Partner, you must value the Partnership's assets.